sql-machine-learning/elasticdl/CONTRIB.md

 ```
 The Docker image is tagged with `elasticdl/user`.

 If you made any changes to the ElasticDL code, you will need to rebuild the image.
-The first build may take sometime because, the subsequent build should be very fast.
+The first build may take some time, the subsequent builds should be very fast.

 ## How to Use End-User Docker